 Same as for the first passage.

 In the process, they put up no rather cooperation with him.
 He has been treated in a skillful clever and diplomatic way.
 Wolf has packed up all their Christmas presents from the safe.
-He even takes back the jade necklace from Lady Redchester, who wishes to put it in her neck for few moments.
+He even takes back the jade necklace from Lady Redchester, who wishes to put it on her neck for a few moments.

 He informs the family that they are fortunate, not to have been killed by him.
 It is because of the fact of Christmas morning.
-They would have been laid dead in a row and that he has kept and the sanctity of Christmas.
+They would have been laid dead in a row and he has kept the sanctity of Christmas.

 Same as for the first passage.